 One of the great advantages of use Eclipse is that your Java classes will automatically be compiled each time you modify the Java file.

 Java Externals

 Working with Atoms

-All information that will be sended and received by pure-data will be encapsulated into atoms.
+All information that will be sended and received by pure-data will be encapsulated into atoms that also exists in Java.
+To create an Atom, you must use the corresponding factory: